 A concussion can affect and damage any of these systems, often resulting in balance problems.

-Causes of Balance Problems After TBI
+Causes of Balance Problems After Concussion

 How to Improve Balance After Concussion

-Increasing your strength and flexibility will not only help with your balance problems, but they might improve your recovery time after a concussion as well.
+Increasing your strength and flexibility will not only help with your balance problems, but it may improve your recovery time after a concussion as well.

 It’s important to go slowly and be cautious when working on improving your balance after a concussion.